olambo/vi-ke/README.md

 This is very convenient, but the mapping is a break with standard Neovim functionality for j, k behavior with a count.

-### Interoperability with Vim-Sneak
-VI-KE  works really nicely with Sneak without giving up the 's' key.

-Once you have navigated to your line simply pressing ';' will look forwards.
-Or ',' upwards.
-You have to install Sneak to use it https://github.com/justinmk/vim-sneak

 ### Enhancing Visual Mode

 VI-KE can make visual mode easier to work with, allowing immediate selection of line mode to your desired line.
 This is a set of mappings that is also a break with standard Neovim functionality.

+### Interoperability with Vim-Sneak

+Optional: If you install Sneak https://github.com/justinmk/vim-sneak and map the VI-KE Sneak keys.

-### Example mapping with Sneak, Visual mode and j and k keys
+## Example mapping with <down> and <up>, j and k keys, Visual mode and Sneak
 To try out the plugin using the example key mappings

  ```